 Does the payment always come during tax season?

 The Canada RIT does not always come during tax time, but this is the most likely scenario; you would receive the payment after submitting your taxes.
 There are instances where the CRA may deposit a prior year re-assessment.
 Any Canada income tax refund made to you that is unexpected, you should inquire with the CRA to find what it’s for.

 So Canada RIT Meaning is Good?

 As long as your situation does not involve a mistake, the Canada RIT meaning is good.
-This means you are receiving funds owed to you by the CRA, and we can all appreciate a little extra cash in our bank account!
+This means you are receiving funds owed to you by the CRA, having a Canad Rit credit paid out is something we can all appreciate, with a little extra cash in our bank account!